hmatuschek/pulseOxi/README.md

 An pulse oximeter is a relatively simple device.
 It uses the property of hemoglobin to change its absorption spectrum around 660nm (red) and to some lesser degree around 940nm (infrared) when saturated with oxygen.
 This change in the absorption spectrum can therefore be measured indirectly by measuring the amount (intensity, brightness) of red and infrared light being transmitted through or back-scattered from e.g. a finger.

 The absolute amount of light that gets detected, however, depends on many factors, including the sensitivity of the detector (photo diode), the light source (LEDs), how the detector and sources are fixated on the skin and, of course, on physiognomic properties of the finger.
 These dependencies turn the measurement with a single light source virtually impossible.
 Many of these influences, however, affect light of all wavelengths.
 Hence it is possible to reduce these influences on the measurement by measuring the brightness of light of more than one wavelength.
-The oxidation of hemoglobin changes its absobtion at different wavelengths differently, hence using two light sources with different wavelengths allows to cancel out the influences which are wavelength insensitive.
+The oxidation of hemoglobin changes its absorption at different wavelengths differently, hence using two light sources with different wavelengths allows to cancel out the influences which are wavelength insensitive.
 This "trick" then allows to measure the oxidation of the hemoglobin by measuring the change in the difference of the intensities at these two wavelengths.

 ## The hardware